Geo-Replication: Apache Pulsar vs Kafka

 Apache Kafka is one of the most popular data pipeline management tools, and many companies use it to manage data flow between multiple datacenters.
 Kafka organizes all data into clusters that are then distributed across multiple data centers.
 However, copying and managing files across multiple data centers with Kafka’s tools is often very complicated.
 In case of an emergency, it might take your IT team days to sync all of the data and keep your operation running smoothly.

-Apache Pulsar is another popular platform for geo-replication.
+Apache Pulsar enterprise support is another popular platform for geo-replication.
 It offers some benefits when compared to Kafka, but it’s also complicated to configure correctly.
 It allows you to set up asynchronous and synchronous data replication, which provides more flexibility.
 Enterprises can keep all data in one cluster that is copied multiple times.
 However, this platform is very expensive, with complex maintenance and a lack of flexibility in some cases.
 That’s where Pandio can help you a lot.

 Pandio is the perfect solution for financial services companies looking to digitize their operation fully.
 It offers all kinds of benefits aimed to improve your entire operation while keeping your data safe and well-organized.
 It’s a fully managed distributed messaging service built on Apache Pulsar, and it makes most maintenance and data organization as simple as possible.
 It uses AI to pinpoint issues and find solutions before a major disaster even happens.